hbarros-caylent/terraform-aws-networking/modules/alb/README.md

 # Tamr ALB Module
-In order to access Tamr using TLS encryption, we recommend using an Application Loadbalancer.
+In order to access Tamr using TLS encryption, we recommend using an Application Load Balancer.
 This module provides the resources necessary to make the deployment easy.

 ## Description
 This module creates the following resources:
-- Loadbalancer with HTTP (80) to HTTPS(443) redirection
+- Load Balancer with HTTP (80) to HTTPS(443) redirection
 - Security Groups

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->